Monogamy: Varieties in biology

 Recent discoveries have led biologists to talk about the three varieties of monogamy: social monogamy, sexual monogamy, and genetic monogamy.
 The distinction between these three are important to the modern understanding of monogamy.

 Monogamous pairs of animals are not always sexually exclusive.
 Many animals that form pairs to mate and raise offspring regularly engage in sexual activities with partners other than their primary mate.
 This is called extra-pair copulation.
 Sometimes these extra-pair sexual activities lead to offspring.
 Genetic tests frequently show that some of the offspring raised by a monogamous pair come from the female mating with an extra-pair male partner.
 These discoveries have led biologists to adopt new ways of talking about monogamy:

 Whatever makes a pair of animals socially monogamous does not necessarily make them sexually or genetically monogamous.
 Social monogamy, sexual monogamy, and genetic monogamy can occur in different combinations.

 Social monogamy does not always involve marriage in humans.
 A married couple is almost always a socially monogamous couple.
 But couples who choose to cohabit without getting married can also be socially monogamous.
 The popular science author Matt Ridley in his book The Red Queen: Sex and the Evolution of Human Nature, described the human mating system as "monogamy plagued by adultery".

 Serial monogamy

 Serial monogamy is a mating practice in which individuals may engage in sequential monogamous pairings, or in terms of humans, when men or women can marry another partner but only after ceasing to be married to the previous partner.

-Serial monogamy may effectively resemble polygyny in its reproductive consequences because some men are able to utilize more than one woman's reproductive lifespan through repeated marriages.
+Serial monogamy may effectively resemble polygyny in its reproductive consequences because both men and women are able to utilize both sexes reproductive lifespan through repeated marriages.

 Serial monogamy may also refer to sequential sexual relationships, irrespective of marital status.
 A pair of humans may remain sexually exclusive, or monogamous, until the relationship has ended and then each may go on to form a new exclusive pairing with a different partner.
 This pattern of serial monogamy is common among people in Western cultures.